 The Sovrn Security team is responsible for the implementation and management of our security program.
-Sovrn believes that all employees are responsible for security, and everyone should be part security engineer.
-Developers and DevOps employees receive technical security training, and all employees receive privacy training and security awareness training and testing.
-A Compliance Manager is responsible for our GDPR compliance and industry certifications.
+Sovrn believes that all employees are responsible for security, and our technical staff should be part security engineer.
+Our Engineering teams receive technical security training, and all employees receive privacy training and security awareness training and testing.
+We also have a dedicated compliance team responsible for data privacy oversight and our industry certifications.

 Protecting Publisher and Reader Data